-If you’re like us, you love a spicy chili, and that’s typically a default simply from the spices used in many recipes.
-The chili powder used in most chilis may include cayenne peppers, ancho chilies, or pasilla chilies, to name a few spicy ingredients.
+If you’re like us, you love a spicy chili.
+And that’s often a default state for many chilies, simply from the spices used in many recipes.
+The chili powder used in most chilies may include cayenne peppers, ancho chilies, or pasilla chilies, to name a few spicy ingredients.
 And some recipes may call for cayenne pepper powder straight into the pot.
-So it is possible (yes, it’s true) to use too much, especially for family cookouts and parties where high heat tolerance is never a sure thing.
-There is good news, though: If you have added too much spice and your chili is too hot, there are ways to fix the problem without giving up and starting over.
+So it is possible to use too much, especially for family cookouts and parties where high heat tolerance is never a sure thing.
+Though, there is good news.
+If you’ve over-spiced your chili, there are ways to fix the problem without giving up and starting over.

-You should consider diluting your chili with a starch as another option.
-One traditional method of toning down spice in chili is to add a paste made with masa and water.
+Diluting your chili with a starch as another option.
+One traditional method of toning down spiciness in chili is to add a paste made with masa and water.
 If you do not have masa on hand, consider using pieces of potato to help absorb the spice.
-You can place the potato into your chili as it cooks and remove it before serving.
+You can place the potato into your chili as it cooks, and remove it before serving.
 Both masa and potato can help to thicken your chili without making a significant difference to its overall flavor profile.

-When diluting the heat in your dish remember that you will also be diluting the other flavors.
-Be sure to increase the cumin, garlic and other flavors in your chili to compensate for the dilution.
+When diluting the heat in your dish, remember that you will also be diluting the other flavors.
+Be sure to increase the cumin, garlic, and other non-fiery spices in your chili to compensate for the dilution.

-Not only can a dairy product help to dilute the spice, the dairy itself can counteract the heat.
+Not only can a dairy product help to dilute the spiciness in chili, it’s also the best way to curb chili burn if you’ve eaten an over-spiced chili.
 Dairy products are also typically bland, which means that they are not likely to clash with other flavors.

 Dairy products contain casein, a protein that binds with capsaicin and helps to wash it away.